 In Hawaii, a landlord has the right to evict a tenant if they don't pay the rent, breaks the lease terms, or creates a disturbance.
 The tenant must be given written notice of the offense and a chance to correct it before the landlord can start eviction.
 If the renter disobeys, the landlord may file a court eviction petition.

 Hawaii state law protects several rights that tenants have.
 The landlord is expected to perform repairs to the rental unit to comply with the tenant's right to a livable environment.
 Additionally, tenants have a right to privacy, so landlords must give tenants adequate warning before accessing their rental properties.
 Additionally, tenants are shielded from prejudice based on race, gender, religion, and other factors.

 Hawaii Eviction Laws

 The Hawaii Residential Landlord-Tenant Code is the main legislation governing evictions in Hawaii (HRLTC).
-According to the HRLTC, landlords must provide tenants with written notice before starting the eviction procedure.
-Before suing to evict a tenant for failure to pay rent, the landlord must provide the tenant with at least 14 days written notice before filing an eviction lawsuit.
-For other lease violations, the landlord must give the tenant at least 30 days written notice of any further lease violations before bringing an eviction action.
+According to the HRLTC, landlords are required to give renters written notice before starting the eviction procedure.
+Before suing to evict a tenant for failure to pay rent, the landlord must provide the tenant with at least 14 days written notice.
+In addition, the landlord must give the tenant at least 30 days written notice of any further lease violations before bringing an eviction action.

-It is important to note that Hawaii eviction laws do not provide tenants with a right to a jury trial.
-Additionally, the court may order the tenant to pay for any eviction judgements.
+It is significant to highlight that tenants in Hawaii do not have a right to a jury trial under the eviction rules.
+The court may also mandate that the renter pay any eviction judgments.

 Hawaii Eviction Notice